 ["learn"]

-Many years ago, bitters were something you’d expect to find in a doctor’s bag rather than a bartender’s kit, leaving us to question what are cocktail bitters, really?
-These little bottles of herby concentrate form the building blocks of many modern cocktails so, perhaps unknowingly, you’ve most likely had bitters in a cocktail before!
+Many years ago, bitters were something you’d expect to find in a doctor’s bag rather than a bartender’s kit, leaving us to question what cocktail bitters are, really?
+These little bottles of herby concentrate form the building blocks of many modern cocktails, so, perhaps unknowingly, you’ve most likely had bitters in a cocktail before!

 A breakdown of cocktail bitters